---

 #### Step 3: Determine If Observable Just in Time

-#### Step 4: Determine Signature
+#### Step 4: Determine the Value Type and Labels

-#### Step 5: Determine OpenTelemetry Name
+#### Step 5: Determine the OpenTelemetry Name

 The OpenTelemetry name of the metric: